Devorah Marcus, Senior Rabbi

 Click Here to download Rabbi Devorah’s Yom Kippur sermon.

-Benj Fried, Rabbi Educator
+Benj Fried, Associate Rabbi

 Rabbi Benj was raised in the San Francisco Bay Area where he was a singer and soloist in his synagogue’s High Holy Day choir.
 During his undergraduate years at Stanford University, he did research in Organic Chemistry and Neurobiology, and received his B.S. in Biology.
 He was involved with Hillel on campus, and discovered his interest in working in the Jewish community.
 Following his years at Stanford, he attended Harvard Divinity School, receiving his Master’s Degree in Theological Studies, and began rabbinic school at Hebrew Union College in 2012.